ARMmbed/mbed-os-5-docs/docs/introduction/introduction.md

 - An [introduction to Mbed OS bare metal profile](../reference/mbed-os-bare-metal.html), and updates to the [quick start for a bare metal build](../quick-start/index.html).
 - New documentation for the [Mbed OS implementation of the Platform Security Architecture (PSA)](../apis/security.html) and [Mbed Crypto](../apis/mbed-crypto.html).
-- Updates to the [Mesh API documentation](../apis/mesh-api.html) and related reference material, including [the Wi-Sun Field Area Network (FAN)](../reference/wisun-tech.html).
+- Updates to the [Mesh API documentation](../apis/mesh-api.html) and related reference material, including [the Wi-SUN Field Area Network (FAN)](../reference/wisun-tech.html).
 - A new guide [for using Pelion Device Management with Mbed OS devices](../mbed-os-pelion/device-management-for-mbed-os.html), and a new location [for our evaluation to production process review](../mbed-os-pelion/going-to-production.html).
 - New [USB APIs](../apis/usb.html).